 No, conditioner adds moisture to your hair, but it won’t straighten it.

 Yes!
-Some hair experts explained that it’s a multi-step process, but it’s doable.
-Shampoo can strip away your hair’s natural oils so, if you struggle with frizz, experts recommend skipping shampoo and only using a conditioner.
+Some hair experts explained that it’s a multi-step process but doable.
+Shampoo can strip away your hair’s natural oils, so experts recommend skipping shampoo and only using a conditioner if you struggle with frizz.
 Try finding a cleansing conditioner.

-Get a wide-tooth comb and use that on your wet hair in the shower, then don’t brush it after you get out.
-Swap out your terry cloth hair towel for a microfiber one and try to avoid roughly scrubbing your hair.
+Use a wide-tooth comb on your wet hair in the shower.
+Don’t brush it after you get out.
+Swap out your terry cloth hair towel for a microfiber one, and avoid roughly scrubbing your hair.

-Let the towel soak up what it can while it’s wrapped on your head instead.
+Let the towel soak up what it can while wrapped on your head instead.

 Use a deep conditioning treatment on your hair once a week, and use a leave-in product and oil for your ends weekly.

-As long as you’re not using heat or harsh chemicals, you can naturally straighten your hair every day.
+As long as you’re not using heat or harsh chemicals, you can naturally straighten your hair daily.

-Coconut milk, bananas, olive oil, eggs, and aloe vera are just a few natural ingredients that can help straighten your hair without heat.
+Coconut milk, bananas, olive oil, eggs, and aloe vera are natural ingredients that can help straighten your hair without heat.